Vice Provost for Creative Inquiry

 Director of the Mountaintop Initiative

-Mehta has served on several university-wide and international committees and taskforces.
-He has delivered invited talks and keynote speeches on technology innovation, social entrepreneurship, and global sustainability at several universities and international conferences.
+Mehta has served on a wide array of university-wide, national, and international committees and taskforces.
+He has traveled extensively across more than 85 countries and delivered invited talks and keynote speeches at universities and conferences.
 The HESE program was the recipient of the 2013 W.K.
 Kellogg Foundation Engagement Award (Northeast Region) from APLU, 2011 Outstanding Specialty Entrepreneurship Program Award from the US Association for Small Business and Entrepreneurship (USASBE) and was named by Popular Mechanics as one of thirty “Awesome College Labs” across America.
+While these are good accolades, Mehta’s primary focus is on championing impact-focused education and social ventures that his students are striving to build up to multi-million smile enterprises.